 Risks Associated with Herniated Disc

-Jumping off the subject for just a second, the risk of this type of malpractice is very real to every single patient who needs steroid injections for a herniated disc.
-This procedure requires placing a needle in the patient’s back and injecting a steroid right over the neural structures that are inflamed or irritated.
-It involves some sort of conscious sedation or anesthesia and x-ray guidance to place the needle right over the nerve at issue.
+Jumping off the subject for just a second, the malpractice risk is genuine to every single patient who needs steroid injections for a herniated disc.
+This procedure requires placing a needle in the patient’s back and injecting a steroid right over inflamed or irritated neural structures.
+It involves some conscious sedation or anesthesia and x-ray guidance to place the needle right over the nerve at issue.

-The risks of injury and the difficulty of the procedure is a thing that defense lawyers like to “blah, blah, blah” but it is a really important thing to bring out through your client and the doctor who performed the injections at trial because it really is a big deal.
+The risks of injury and the difficulty of the procedure are a thing that defense lawyers like to “blah, blah, blah” but it is an important thing to bring out through your client and the doctor who performed the injections at trial because it really is a big deal.

 What “Top Doctor” Means?

-The defendant doctor was named a “Top Doctor” by Baltimore Magazine in 2005.
+Baltimore Magazine named the defendant doctor a “Top Doctor” in 2005.

 As I have written before in the context of ranking doctors and lawyers, while these rankings can sometimes be helpful to some people in some circumstances, the designation of “Top Doctor” is usually done by polling other doctors, who are presumably friends, colleagues, and acquaintances of the doctors in question and not necessarily in the best position to make the call.
-That is not to say that these doctors are not great physicians because most doctors voted “Top Doctor” probably are.
+Not that these doctors are not skilled physicians because most doctors voted “Top Doctor” probably are.